suiware/walrus-sites-deploy/README.md

 ## Unique Features

-Why it's better than native Walrus `site-builder` script:
+Why it's better than the native Walrus `site-builder` script:

 - No additional configuration needed (thanks to Suibase).
 - Stores the published site object ID in an environment file.